Royal Palace, Oslo: The Palace Park

 The Palace Park (Slottsparken) is a surrounding public park, one of the largest parks of the capital.
 It is 22 ha.

 The Queen Sonja Art Stable

 In 2017, the former palace stables were renovated and converted into a multipurpose art venue which was named Dronning Sonja KunstStall.
-The building will be used as a art gallery, museum and concert hall and is now open to the public.
+The building will be used as an art gallery, museum and concert hall and is now open to the public.